 Improved Security Features on American Silver Eagle Coins

 One change that is likely to be welcomed by all collectors, including ardent fans of the Mercanti design, is the introduction of new security features.
 As minting technology improves, so too does the ability of counterfeiters to create replicas.
 Other world mints, such as the Royal Canadian Mint and the British Royal Mint, have introduced security features in recent years.

 The changes to the Silver Eagle will certainly spice up the series and offer new options to collectors.
 New security features may also bring collectors who moved to coins that introduced them years ago back to the world's favorite series.
-While changes to the Silver Eagle are likely to get the most attention from collectors in 2021, they are far from the only changes.
+While changes to the Silver Eagle are likely to get the most attention from collectors whenever they debut in 2021, they are far from the only changes.
 The American Gold Eagle will also get a new design, and collectors and non-collectors alike will see George Washington crossing the Delaware on the reverses of quarters.